 I make mine two different ways; sometimes I add some palm oil to it for some variety and other times I just eat it as is.
 It's completely up to you which version you make.

-Blend in a blender with about 2 cups of water.
-I like to blend on high till the cauliflower is completely pureed.
+Blend in a blender with about 2 cups of water, and blend on high till the cauliflower is completely pureed.
 Pour into a cheesecloth or any semi-transparent cloth that will allow most of the water to pass through.

 Fold the cheesecloth over and squeeze to drain the water added during blending.
 You might have to squeeze more than once but it's okay if some water is still left in the cauliflower.

-Now pour into a pot on medium heat and stir for a few minutes till it begins to thicken.
+Carefully pour it from the cheesecloth into a pan on medium heat and stir for a few minutes till it begins to thicken.
 Add the psyllium husk and stir with a wooden paddle.